 Rhode Island Primary Care/Integra offers a unique ambulatory pharmacy residency experience embedded within the Integra accountable care organization (ACO).
 The resident will work directly with patients in primary care physician offices or clinics.
-Diverse learning experiences will prepare the resident for a pharmacy career in ambulatory care and the resident will be exposed to an innovative healthcare and ambulatory care model.
+Diverse learning experiences will prepare the resident for a pharmacy career in ambulatory care or academia and the resident will be exposed to an innovative healthcare and ambulatory care model.

 As part of an organization of over 150 primary care providers and specialists and serving more than 150,000 patients across the state of Rhode Island, the resident will have countless opportunities and the residency will be shaped based on resident interests and anticipated career path.

 Program Purpose: PGY2 pharmacy residency programs build on Doctor of Pharmacy (Pharm.D.) education and PGY1 pharmacy residency programs to contribute to the development of clinical pharmacists in specialized areas of practice.
 PGY2 residencies provide residents with opportunities to function independently as practitioners by conceptualizing and integrating accumulated experience and knowledge and incorporating both into the provision of patient care or other advanced practice settings.
 Residents who successfully complete an accredited PGY2 pharmacy residency are prepared for advanced patient care, academic, or other specialized positions, along with board certification, if available.